 But, it's time we take a look at what FIFA 22 will have to offer.

-So, will we finally see a cross-platform title from EA?
+So, check out whether we will finally see a cross-platform title from EA below.

 Despite a Next Gen launch for the current FIFA title - FIFA 21 - we've yet to see EA incorporate cross-platform gaming into their hit football sim.